Dre Campbell Farm

 2. Natural Predators

-Natural predators of stink bugs include assassin bugs, predatory stink bugs, bats, and some birds.
-Find out which of these natural enemies are native to your area and how to attract them.
+Natural enemies of stink bugs include assassin bugs, predatory stink bugs, bats, and some birds.
+Find out which natural stink bug predators are in your area and how to attract them.

 3. Trap Crops

-You can use certain plants to trick these little green bugs, luring them away from your garden.
-Trap crops include sunflower, millet, soybean, buckwheat, and sorghum.
+You can use certain plants to lure these insects away from your garden.
+Trap crops for some stink bugs include sunflowers, green amaranth, buckwheat, alfalfa, and sorghum.

 4. Pick Them Off